This post may contain affiliate links. Please read our disclosure policy.

 - Stir in 1 cup of salsa, taco seasoning and water.
 Bring to a boil, then cover and reduce heat to low.
 Simmer for 10-15 minutes or until sauce is thickened and reduced.
 Stir in rice, black beans and corn.
 Stir in half of the cheeses until melted.

 - Meanwhile, prepare the bell peppers.
 Slice the pepper in half lengthwise, or cut off the tops of the peppers, depending on whether you want them to lay flat or stand up.
 Remove and discard seeds and membranes; rinse peppers.
-Arrange in a 9 x 13-inch baking dish and season with salt and pepper.
+Arrange in a baking dish and season with salt and pepper.
 (Note - the size of the baking dish will depend on how you plan to cut the peppers.
 I recommend slicing them, then fitting them into the pan you think would be the best fit.)